 There is a difference between accessibility and accommodation.
 Making your materials accessible happens before you know who will be in your course, when you are first designing your materials.
 Accommodation is when you adapt existing materials for a specific student or students.
 This blog post offers a good explanation of why we want to aim for making our materials accessible rather than offering accommodations when the need arises.

-Please do not offer accommodation to students without written instructions from Disability Support Services (DSS).
+Please do not offer accommodation to students without written instructions from Disability Services for Students (DSS).
 The Americans with Disabilities Act (ADA) applies to those with documented disabilities and those perceived to be disabled.
-For more information, contact the Office of Disability Support Services.
+For more information, contact Disability Services for Students.
 The Office of Teaching and Learning with Technology has curated some helpful resources on accessibility.
-Also, the instructional design team can also provide suggestions regarding accommodations for course materials and design elements within courses.
+The instructional design team can also provide suggestions regarding accommodations for course materials and design elements within courses.

 Both new and experienced instructors often feel anxious about the first day of class.
 We have some tips that should help you feel prepared for your first meeting.

 Arriving to class early is the best prevention for problems that may occur with technology or the room.
 Just in case there is some problem with the computer or projector, it’s helpful to keep the service desk phone number (see Helpful Links section) programmed in your cell phone so you can call for assistance from your classroom.

 One way to combat initial nervousness is to ask students to answer some some basic questions about themselves on a piece of paper, journal, or index card as they arrive in class.
 This will give you a few minutes at the beginning of class to gather your thoughts, and it will also provide you with information to help get to know your students.

 Every instructor approaches the first day differently.
 Some cover class content while others focus more on the syllabus or conduct an ice breaker activity.
 Introduce yourself as well as any TAs you may have.
 Some instructors go over the syllabus verbally to be sure that expectations are clear and in case students have questions about important policies.